 To Party or Not to Party

 Before or at least upon arriving, you have probably been warned that Spaniards can go pretty hard when it comes to partying and I will not mislead you by saying otherwise.
-Still, it is important to recognize that an entire nationality cannot be generalized by one standard and―even if many do fall into that stereotype―it is 100% okay if you don’t want to totally immerse yourself in that culture!
+Still, it is important to recognize that an entire nationality cannot be generalized by one standard and―even if many do fall into that stereotype―it is 100% okay if you don’t want to totally immerse yourself in that culture during your time living abroad in Spain!
 Actually, I’m going to recommend that you don’t and I will tell you why…

 In a culture in which dinner doesn’t finish until 11pm or midnight, it is no shock that partying also continues well into the morning.
 If you wanna go all-out Spanish style, you can easily find yourself dancing till 6am and eating churros con chocolate with your drunk friends as the sun comes up.
 This is great fun and, arguably, an experience that everyone should live once.
 It is, however, NOT the experience to live if you fall into following category: people who don’t want to.

 Yep, it’s truly as simple as that.
 If the thought of not going to bed until 8am and sleeping the next day away really bothers you or you have no desire to try out this aspect of Spanish living for whatever other reason, don’t do it!
 There is no shame in passing.
 It’s taken me a long time to reach this realization but I want to share it with you now, at the beginning of your journey, in hopes that you won’t spend as many nights in contemplation of what you “should do” rather than moving forward with what you WANT to do with all of your ganas.